junxit/us-congress-code/title-42/chapter-6a/sec-254s.md

 # § 254s.
 Native Hawaiian Health Scholarships

-- **(a)** *Eligibility* Subject to the availability of funds appropriated under the authority of subsection (d) of this section, the Secretary shall provide funds to Papa Ola Lokahi for the purpose of providing scholarship assistance to students who—
+- **(a)** *Eligibility* Subject to the availability of funds appropriated under the authority of subsection (d), the Secretary shall provide funds to Papa Ola Lokahi for the purpose of providing scholarship assistance to students who—
   - **(1)** meet the requirements of section 254l(b) of this title, and
   - **(2)** are Native Hawaiians.
 - **(b)** *Terms and conditions*
-  - **(1)** The scholarship assistance provided under subsection (a) of this section shall be provided under the same terms and subject to the same conditions, regulations, and rules that apply to scholarship assistance provided under section 254l of this title.
+  - **(1)** The scholarship assistance provided under subsection (a) shall be provided under the same terms and subject to the same conditions, regulations, and rules that apply to scholarship assistance provided under section 254l of this title.
   - **(2)** The Native Hawaiian Health Scholarship program shall not be administered by or through the Indian Health Service.
 - **(c)** *“Native Hawaiian” defined* For purposes of this section, the term “Native Hawaiian” means any individual who is—
   - **(1)** a citizen of the United States,